“Whaddayouwannado?”

 • Create a basic needs” checklist.
 This can be a literal or figurative list you run through when boredom creeps in.
 Have you slept?
 Eaten?
 Hydrated?
 Bathed?
 Before you dive into the big emotional needs, make sure your essentials are cared for.

 • Find a feelings chart (like this one!) and find the feeling that most specifically describes your current state.
-Once you clarify what it is you’re feeling, it’s easier to take action.
+Once you check in on yourself and clarify what you’re feeling, it’s easier to take action.

 • Journal or talk it out.
-Push yourself to identify whether it’s just simply that you’re not currently stimulated or whether you are in a situation where you need to seek out help from friends, family, or mental health professionals.
+Identify whether it’s just simply that you’re understimulated, or whether you are in a situation where you need to seek out help from friends, family, or mental health professionals.
+Here’s a list of journal prompts based on which emotion you’re feeling.

-• Spend a few minutes noting where your thoughts wander when you get bored.
+• Note where your thoughts wander when you get bored.
 Are you looking for relief, escape, hope, adventure, comfort, or stimulation?
 Ask yourself what your boredom is asking of you.
 Discovering the mood you *want* to feel can help you plot a course of action towards your next step.

-• Have a conversation with your inner child, Hassan recommends.
-“If you wouldn’t talk to your child, or any child the way you talk to yourself when you are feeling bored (‘You are lazy,’ ‘you are bad’), try something nicer. (‘Let’s take a moment and sit down and talk.
-What would you like to do instead?’)”
-If we have the privilege to make a change, self-judgment can keep us mired in boredom and indecision.
+• Have a conversation with your inner child.
+“If you wouldn’t talk to your child, or any child the way you talk to yourself when you are feeling bored (‘You are lazy,’ ‘you are bad’), try something nicer,” Hassan recommends.
+Ask your inner child what they feel drawn towards in the moment, with as much self-compassion (and nonjudgment) as possible.

-• It’s no surprise that we should take a moment or two away from our phones, when we can, and preferably get outside to see the sun.
-“However short the breaks have to be, it’s important that you find short windows of time when you can be away from the electronics that make your brain believe you are still working,” Headlee adds.
-If you’re bored, try not to fill the void with more void (which is what I call doomscrolling).
+• Take a break from screens, if you can, and preferably get outside to see the sun.
+“However short the breaks have to be, it’s important [to get] away from the electronics that make your brain believe you are still working,” Headlee adds.
+If you’re bored, try not to fill the void with more void (aka doomscrolling).

-Boredom isn’t a dull, monotonous fact or a problem to be solved.
-Instead, it’s a quiet question, one that asks us to examine our mental state—and our lives—just a tad more thoughtfully.
+Boredom doesn’t have to be a problem that needs solved.
+Instead, consider it a quiet question, one that asks us to examine our mental state—and our lives—a bit more thoughtfully.
 Next time you feel bored, ask yourself if this might be a moment of calm that invites inspiration—or if the boredom is asking you to look at the bigger picture or painful truths.

-Or, perhaps, your boredom is just asking you to sip on some water because you’re dehydrated.
+Or, perhaps, and what I find for myself most often, your boredom is actually just your body asking you to drink a glass of water.
 Pause, breathe, and take a drink.
 Just like that, boredom can be an invitation to stop and ask for directions.
-Whether we’re asking ourselves—or the communities around us—we can chart a path forward that meets us where we’re at.
+Whether we’re asking ourselves or others, these questions can help us chart the best path forward.